pydjinni/pydjinni-project-template/README.md

-# project-template
+# PyDjinni Project Template

-Pydjinni project template with Conan and CMake
+Project template using PyDjinni with Conan and CMake to build a library for multiple different target systems.